databrickslabs/delta-oms/docs/content/faq/general.md

 **Q Can I run this solution on non-Databricks environment ?**

 This project is distributed under Databricks license and cannot be used outside of Databricks environment

+**Q. Does it support Unity Catalog on Databricks ?**
+The latest version of DeltaOMS supports Unity Catalog by allowing specifying Unity catalog databases and tables as Source tables to be monitored.
+These configuration can be executed through a Unity Ctaalog enabled cluster.
+For subsequent processing of the Delta transaction logs , DeltaOMS needs to run the ingestion and processing jobs on non Unity Catalog cluster and depends on the instance profile associated with a Databricks cluster to function.

 **Q. How will I be charged ?**